3 Ways To Make Money Online

 Start a Blog

 Affiliate marketing is one of the most popular and profitable ways to earn online income.
 But what exactly is affiliate marketing?
 Here’s what the dictionary says:

 That brief definition just about sums it up.
 It’s that simple, and tons of people are taking advantage of affiliate marketing to earn money online.
 No matter if you want to do it on the side or quit your day job to become a full-time affiliate marketer, there’s a clear path to success.

-If you want even more great insights on how to do it, I recommend checking out Spencer’s video tutorial that goes with this post.
-Then you can also check out his free course on the topic:
+If you want even more great insights on how to do it, I recommend checking out my video tutorial that goes with this post.
+Then you can also check out my free course on the topic:

 But for now, I’ll explain the four key points you need to follow to become a successful affiliate marketer.

 Key One: Traffic

 The first thing you need before you can ever become a successful affiliate marketer is traffic.
 In this case we’re not talking about what you see on your morning commute.
 Traffic is the volume of people who visit your website.
 More site traffic is almost always a good thing because the more traffic you have, the more people you can show your affiliate offers.